Harm B Tegelaars

 While the disease was reasonably well controlled with drugs, structured progressive exercise was so beneficial that after a year he was able successfully to climb Mount Kilimanjaro.
 At the age of 63 he qualified as a personal trainer and fitness instructor and thereafter developed a practice working mainly with older people and patients with a range of chronic diseases.

-He is currently chief medical officer to the Fitness Industry Association in the UK where he advises the fitness sector on exercise in the management of disease and is working with the medical profession, exercise science academics and the Department of Health in Britain to establish exercise as a normal part of healthcare.
+John served as chief medical officer to ukactive (Fitness Industry Association) in the UK where he advises the fitness sector on exercise in the management of disease and is working with the medical profession, exercise science academics and the Department of Health in Britain to establish exercise as a normal part of healthcare.

 Prof Alfonso Jimenez